The Charles Farlow Trophy, Largest Salmon Competition

 - Reported within one month of capture

-A full list of rules and an entry form may be found BELOW and the annual winner will be decided by the decision of the independent Charles Farlow Trophy Committee, headed by Dr. Stephen Marsh-Smith OBE Executive Director of the Wye and Usk Foundation and a Trustee of the Rivers Trust and Afonydd Cymru.
+A full list of rules and an entry form may be found further down the page, and the annual winner will be decided by the decision of the independent Charles Farlow Trophy Committee.

 Sophie completed a Post Graduate Certificate in Stained Glass at Central Saint Martins and was awarded a Queen Elizabeth Scholarship in 2010.
 During the course of her work Sophie has met Her Majesty the Queen and in 2013 she exhibited at Buckingham Palace as part of the Queen's Coronation Festival.